Scouts Australia: History

 For the history of Boy Scouts and the Scout Movement in Australia generally, see Scouting and Guiding in Australia.

-The organisation was formed in 1958 under the name Australian Boy Scouts Association, as a branch of the Boy Scouts Association of the United Kingdom.
-Before its formation, branches of the Boy Scouts Association had been formed in each Australian state.
-Initially, each Australian state branch was directly responsible to the Imperial Headquarters of the Boy Scouts Association in London.
-In 1922, the Boy Scouts Association formed its Australian Federal Council, consisting of nominees of its Australian state branches, to achieve cooperation and coordination at a national level.
+The organisation was formed in 1958 under the name Australian Boy Scouts Association, as a branch of The Boy Scouts Association of the United Kingdom.
+Before its formation, branches of The Boy Scouts Association had been formed in each Australian state.
+Initially, each Australian state branch was directly responsible to the Imperial Headquarters of The Boy Scouts Association in London.
+In 1922, The Boy Scouts Association formed its Australian Federal Council, consisting of nominees of its Australian state branches, to achieve cooperation and coordination at a national level.
 The Boy Scouts Association later appointed an Australian commissioner.
-The Australian Federal Council functioned as a branch of the Boy Scouts Association of the United Kingdom, and the Australian commissioner was appointed by the Imperial Headquarters in London.
-The Australian Federal Council of the Boy Scouts Association became a member of the International Conference of the Boy Scout Movement in 1953, rather than being represented through the Boy Scouts Association of the United Kingdom.
-In 1958, when the Australian Boy Scouts Association was formed, it succeeded the Australian Federal Council of the Boy Scouts Association.
+The Australian Federal Council functioned as a branch of The Boy Scouts Association of the United Kingdom, and the Australian commissioner was appointed by the Imperial Headquarters in London.
+The Australian Federal Council of The Boy Scouts Association became a member of the International Conference of the Boy Scout Movement in 1953, rather than being represented through The Boy Scouts Association of the United Kingdom.
+In 1958, when the Australian Boy Scouts Association was formed, it succeeded the Australian Federal Council of The Boy Scouts Association.

-In 1967, the organisation was incorporated by royal charter as a branch of the Scout Association of the United Kingdom.
-Each of the Australian state branches and the Papua New Guinea branch of the Scout Association became branches of the Australian Boy Scouts Association.
+In 1967, the organisation was incorporated by royal charter as a branch of The Scout Association of the United Kingdom.
+Each of the Australian state branches and the Papua New Guinea branch of The Scout Association became branches of the Australian Boy Scouts Association.
 In 1975, the organisation's Papua New Guinea branch became an independent organisation.

-In 1971, the organisation dropped the word "boy" from its name when it changed its name from the Australian Boy Scouts Association to the Scout Association of Australia.
-Until 1976, it admitted only British Subjects to membership and programs and other nationalities only on special conditions and approval.
-After 1976, British subjects continued to be automatically admitted to membership while foreign subjects, including residents were still subject to special conditions and approval.

-There were girls in scouting since 1908/9 and forming patrols until Baden-Powell's sister Agnes took over with the later-Girl Guides in 1910.
-Women in Australia have been lady cubmasters (LCMs) with the Wolf Cub section by 1920.
-Females as youth members joined the newly-named Venturer section in 1973 after the Design for Tomorrow report, and trialled in the Rover section and endorsed from 1975.
-Female as youth members were then added to cub scouts and scouts in 1988, and from when joey scouts commenced in 1990.

-In 1997, the organisation adopted the trading name Scouts Australia.